10 Things to Do in Kawagoe, Tokyo’s Little Edo Town

 Photo by ryuukikou/Pixta

-Built in a refurbished sake brewery, Koedo Kurari is an enormous commercial complex housing a restaurant, sake shop, souvenir shop, cafe and an exhibition room for rotating art and culture collections.
-The structures themselves, built during the Meiji, Taisho and Showa Periods, have been declared Tangible Cultural Properties of Japan.
-The buildings here have been faithfully restored and maintain most of their original features.
+Housed in a renovated sake brewery, Koedo Kurari is a spacious commercial complex that features a restaurant, sake shop, souvenir store, café, and an exhibition space for rotating art and cultural displays.
+The buildings, which date back to the Meiji, Taisho, and Showa Periods, have been recognized as Tangible Cultural Properties of Japan.
+They've been carefully restored, preserving many of their original features and charm.

 Taisho-Roman Street